tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 We can also write our own setter method.
 An advantage is that we can validate or manipulate the value passed in as an argument before assigning to the instance variable.

-In the example below, we have our custom setter for the attribute `name` defined.
+In the example below, we have our custom setter for the attribute `@name` defined.
 If the argument given is not a string, it won't be assigned to `@name`.
 If the argument given is a string, it will capitalize the string before assigning to `@name`.
 This illustrates how a custom setter can validate or manipulate the argument before assigning it to an instance variable.

 ````ruby
 class Person                                                 # 1